 Summary

-The photoelectric experiment was performed by shining light of a particular wavelength on a plate, ejecting electrons from that plate.
+The photoelectric experiment was performed by shining light of a particular wavelength on a plate, which caused electrons to be ejected from that plate.
 Inside the phototube, another plate was positioned on the line formed by the light source and the first plate.
 An electric potential was created between the two plates and was varied by incremental amounts for both forward and reverse bias.
 Electrons crossing the gap between the two plates for any given applied voltage would create a current and that current was measured and recorded.
-Using out gathered data for current for a particular voltage for each filter, we were able to determine the saturation current for each wavelength of light tested by fitting a exponential cure to our forward bias data and finding the horizontal asymptote of that curve.
+Using out gathered data for current for a particular voltage for each filter, we were able to determine the saturation current for each wavelength of light tested by fitting an exponential cure to our forward bias data and finding the horizontal asymptote of that curve.
 Additionally, we were able to determine the stopping potential for each wavelength tested in two ways.
 First, by finding the threshold value of the horizontal plateau of the data for reverse bias and finding the data point that was closest to that value.
 Second, by fitting lines to the relatively constant slopes present in the reverse bias graphs and finding the intersection of those two fitted lines.
 Averaging those values resulted in a measured value for the stopping potential of every wavelength tested, and by plotting the stopping potentials and frequencies (found from the wavelengths of light), we were able to estimate values for h/e and the work function of the material used in the plates inside the phototube.
 Unfortunately, experimentally determined values of h/e and the work function are inconsistent with known values and expected values.

-References

 Appendix A: MATLAB script used for data collection